farah-9/Tests_Alternants/exo2/README.md

 # Palindrome

+A palindrome is a number that can be read the same way from left to right or from right to left (for example 99, 909).
+The largest palindrome from the multiplication of two natural integers strictly less than 100 is 9009 (91 x 99).
+If we consider the multiplication of two natural integers strictly less than 999, what is the largest palindrome that we can get?

-## Sujet
+## What is expected
-Un palindrome est un nombre qui peut se lire de la même façon de la gauche vers la droite ou de la droite vers la gauche (par exemple 99, 909).
-Le plus grand palindrome issu de la multiplication de deux entiers naturels strictement inférieurs à 100 est 9009 (91 x 99).

-Si les deux entiers considérés étaient strictement inférieurs à 999, quel serait le plus grand palindrome qu’on pourrait obtenir ?

-## Ce qui est attendu
-Vous devrez faire une PR (Pull request) avec du code executable, écrit dans le langage de votre choix, le plus propre possible répondant à la question posée.
+You will have to make a PR (Pull request) with executable code, written in the language of your choice, as clean as possible.

+[]: # Path: exo2/README.md